"Give an hour, get an hour"

 There’s really no reason not to join the Santa Fe Time Bank.
 At the risk of being too graphic, it functions a lot like a blood bank (except that no blood is actually required): You put your time in, and you draw out someone else’s time.

-So here’s how it works: On a sliding scale from $10 to $50, you pay what you can to join the nonprofit organization.
+So here’s how it works: For a member donation of $25 a year, you pay what you can to join the nonprofit organization.
 Then when you attend the first monthly meeting to see what it’s all about, you automatically get two hours of “time dollars” (and more if you bring food for the potluck).

 That’s when the fun begins.
 Let’s say you need a handyman to sand down the bottom of that door that sticks every time you go to close it.
 You go online to santafetimebank.org and use the software to find someone with a sander and some carpentry genes who has volunteered for handyman duty.
 The two of you arrange the exchange via email.
 (Oh, and by the way, everyone involved in the time bank has to submit references, which are checked.)

 After Mr. Carpenter finishes your door, he ends up with another hour or two – whatever it took to do the job – in the time bank.
 What he wants now is not the dogsitting or the calligraphy you have to offer, but a massage, which he finds via the software at the time bank website.